hasibzunair/adversarial-lesions/README.md

 * Run `train_cyclegan.ipynb`

+This will result in two models: `b2m.h5` and `m2b.h5` which translate from benign -> malignant and malignant -> benign respectively.
 For generating the minority class (malignant) using the benign samples using the translation model:

-* Run `upsampler.ipynb` to oversample and balance the dataset
+* Run `upsampler.ipynb` to oversample and balance the dataset.
+(Make sure you use `b2m.h5` if you train your model.
+The notebook uses the pretrained weight.)

 Train the classification model using the oversampled and balanced dataset